bigtime007/egen-capstone-project/part_1_steps.md

 **Second**
 Locate the go the folder that contains: Dockerfile, requirement.txt, app.py, etc..

+In the file named apikey.py.
+Insert your api key for yahoo.
+Save it before committing to google builds.

 Run the following command

 `gcloud builds submit   --tag gcr.io/$GOOGLE_CLOUD_PROJECT/yahoo-api-pubsub-v1`